Skip to main content

 Commitment to Project WILD

-Volunteer facilitators are expected to plan, lead and conduct at least one workshop per year.
-The time commitment required will vary depending upon the type of workshop you choose to present.
-You may collaborate with other facilitators for some or all aspects of the workshop, thereby dividing responsibilities.
+Volunteer facilitators are expected to plan, lead, and conduct at least one workshop per year.
+The time commitment required will vary depending on the type of workshop you choose to present.
+You may collaborate with other facilitators for some or all aspects of the workshop, dividing responsibilities.

 Training is a continuing process, as is the need to show volunteers appreciation for a job well done.
-Therefore, the Commission provides an annual retreat/advanced training workshop free of charge to all facilitators who have been active during the preceding year.
+Therefore, the Commission provides an annual retreat/advanced training workshop to all facilitators who have been active during the preceding year.
 Inactive volunteers may pay a small fee to attend, which covers food and lodging.
-This annual event is entitled "Call of the WILD", takes place during the fall, and incorporates fun, entertainment and relaxation, as well as new ideas and teaching tools, into the weekend.
-We encourage volunteers to attend in order to keep current with FWC's pre-K-12 programs, environmental education, Florida education standards, wildlife conservation and more.
+This annual event is entitled "Call of the WILD", takes place during the fall, and incorporates fun, entertainment, relaxation, new ideas, and teaching tools into the weekend.
+We encourage volunteers to attend to keep current with FWC's pre-K-12 programs, environmental education, Florida education standards, wildlife conservation, and more.

 Dates to Remember

-The "Leadership Training" is a weekend long workshop in which WILD educators have the opportunity to become volunteer facilitators.
+The "Leadership Training" is a weekend-long workshop in which WILD educators have the opportunity to become volunteer facilitators.
 Leadership trainings are offered annually at various locations throughout the state.
-Please contact the Project WILD Coordinator for more information.
+Please contact the Florida Project WILD Coordinator for more information.

-"Call of the WILD" is the annual awards celebration and advanced training to recognize our hard working Project WILD volunteers.
-Call usually takes place in the fall - October/November - at one of our training centers; the Ocala Youth Camp or the Everglades Youth Camp.
+"Call of the WILD" is the annual awards celebration and advanced training to recognize our hard-working Project WILD volunteers.
+Call of the WILD usually takes place in the fall in central Florida.

 Visit the Project WILD schedule for exact dates of training

-Contact the FLProjectWILD@MyFWC.com for more information about training or to obtain a volunteer application package.
+Contact FLProjectWILD@MyFWC.com for more information about training or to obtain a volunteer application package.